WaiveCar/Ijiraq/Products/Oliver/readme.md

   Success is tied too much to a specific service such as instagram.
 They don't like the reliance.

+  There's a "starve the beast" system.
+For google, each company in a market needs to stay in, at a loss, because if they pull out they will lose more then if they stay in because it changes the pricing for the competitors and eventually customers will atrophy and switch so they end up staying in as a form of necessity ... like some mandatory tax to do business.

   Different systems work for different types of businesses.
 Followers don't always lead to sales.

   Business owners don't mind if their BUSINESS is on social media, just that they don't want to necessarily personally be.